Skip To Main Content

 Discovery

-- Find results from the public survey here.
+Find results from the public survey by clicking the button below:

 Design

+Started August 2025.
 Design of options for a brand language for consideration by City staff and key local stakeholders.
-The various options are evaluated in workshops with City Staff and key stakeholders, resulting in the recommendation of a single design direction.
+The various options are evaluated in workshops with City staff and key stakeholders, resulting in the recommendation of a single design direction.

 Development